 What Is the True Meaning of “Jesus Coming in Glory” in Matthew 24:30?

-At this moment, brother Chen took the thread of the conversation and said seriously, “As to these verses of the Lord’s second coming with great glory, I don’t think we should simply receive them literally.
+At this moment, brother Chen took the thread of the conversation and said seriously, “As to these verses of the Lord’s second coming with great glory, I don’t think we should simply interpret them literally.
 Besides, we need to ponder their inner meanings.
 Because the Bible says, ‘Who also has made us able ministers of the new testament; not of the letter, but of the spirit: for the letter kills, but the spirit gives life’ (2 Corinthians 3:6).
-These years, I’ve been thinking of this question: If the Lord really comes upon white clouds with great glory, it’s obvious that all people will kneel down and leap in joy.
+These years, I’ve been thinking about this question: If the Lord really comes upon white clouds with great glory, it’s obvious that all people will kneel down and leap in joy.
 But why does the Lord say, ‘And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn’?
 (Matthew 24:30).
 I think ‘great glory’ here should contain some unfathomable mystery …”

 Brother Chen continued, “Regarding the real meaning of the ‘great glory’ said by God, I studied some verses and saw the Lord Jesus’ words in the Gospel of John 12:23–24, ‘The hour is come, that the Son of man should be glorified.
 Truly, truly, I say to you, Except a corn of wheat fall into the ground and die, it stays alone: but if it die, it brings forth much fruit.’
 And John 17:1, ‘Father, the hour is come; glorify your Son, that your Son also may glorify you.’
 From these verses, we can clearly see the ‘glory’ of God in the Age of Grace means that the work of redemption was completed through the Lord Jesus’ crucifixion.
-The Lord Jesus lived in the flesh for thirty-three and a half years, bore men’s cruel persecution and great humiliations in silence.
-Finally, He accomplished the work of redeeming mankind at the expense of being nailed His holy and innocent flesh to the cross, and saved men from lifeless laws.
+The Lord Jesus lived in the flesh for thirty-three and a half years, and bore men’s cruel persecution and great humiliations in silence.
+Finally, He accomplished the work of redeeming mankind at the expense of His Holy and innocent flesh being nailed to the cross, and saved men from lifeless laws.
 And thereby the gospel of the Lord spread throughout the world.
 The believers who followed the Lord and prayed to Him could be forgiven of their sins and enjoy the grace and blessings bestowed by the Lord.
-That was a part of glory obtained in His incarnation.
+That was a part of glory He obtained from His incarnation.
 So the Lord Jesus said ‘It is finished.’ on the cross, that is, God had completed a stage of redemptive work and thus gained glory.
-Obviously, the ‘glory’ here means God has completed His work and His work has achieved a result, rather than the outward majesty and splendor in our imagination.”
+Obviously, the ‘glory’ here means God had completed His work and His work had achieved a result, rather than the outward majesty and splendor in our imagination.”

-I suddenly understood it and said, “Hearing what you said, I am a little clear.
+I suddenly understood it and said, “Hearing what you said, I am a little clearer.
 The ‘glory’ turns out to be the result achieved by the completion of God’s work instead of the splendid pictures formed in our mind.
-The glory we think is vastly different from the actual glory of God!
+The glory we think of is vastly different from the actual glory of God!
 It seems that on the matter of welcoming the Lord’s second coming, we cannot guess and define God’s work by imagination any longer; we should urgently seek the actual meaning of God’s appearance with glory in the last days.
-Otherwise, if we still keep looking up to the clouds in the sky, the consequences will be unimaginable: We won’t even know we miss meeting the Lord when He comes.”
+Otherwise, if we still keep looking up to the clouds in the sky, the consequences will be unimaginable: We won’t even know we are missing meeting the Lord when He comes.”

-While Sister Zhao and Sister Wang turned back angrily, we several co-workers all agreed to seek and investigate, since the Lord Jesus said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Mat 5:3).
+While Sister Zhao and Sister Wang turned away angrily, we several co-workers all agreed to seek and investigate, since the Lord Jesus said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Mat 5:3).